 The Head of Department or nominee shall recommend for approval by Faculty Dean Postgraduate the names of two examiners, one of whom shall be an external examiner.
 This recommendation shall not normally be made later than two months before the expected date of the submission of the work to be examined.
+Current members of staff, that also meet the requirement to be considered a staff candidate in regulation 4.44, will need to be examined in accordance with Regulation 4.46.

 Candidates for the award of PhD by Publication must attend a viva, except when the Executive Dean or nominee may, on sufficient grounds submitted by the examiners, excuse a candidate from the viva.
+The examiners for a submission by published work shall declare the result of an examination for: